spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 <!--END_TIP-->

-This overrides the JVM memory setting for the desired `<app>` (replace `<app>` with the name of your application).
+Doin so overrides the JVM memory setting for the desired `<app>` (replace `<app>` with the name of your application).

 ### Liveness and Readiness Probes

 The `liveness` and `readiness` probes use paths called `/health` and `/info`, respectively.
-They use a `delay` of `10` for both and a `period` of `60` and `10` respectively.
+They use a `delay` of `10` for both and a `period` of `60` and `10`, respectively.
 You can change these defaults when you deploy the stream by using deployer properties.
-Liveness and readiness probes are only applied to streams.
+The liveness and readiness probes are applied only to streams.

 The following example changes the `liveness` probe (replace `<app>` with the name of your application) by setting deployer properties: